Will AI Replace Farmers? Precision Agriculture Hits 60%, But the Land Still Needs Human Hands

 Precision agriculture has gone from a futuristic concept to everyday reality for many operations.
 AI-powered tools can now analyze satellite imagery to detect crop stress weeks before the human eye notices anything wrong.
 Drone-based systems survey hundreds of acres in hours, mapping soil moisture, pest infestations, and nutrient deficiencies with remarkable accuracy.

 But here is where the nuance matters.
-These tools are doing what farmers have always wished they could do faster — they are augmenting, not replacing.
+These tools are doing what farmers have always wished they could do faster -- they are augmenting, not replacing.
+The decisions that AI accelerates were always made by farmers; the decisions about whether to trust the AI, how to interpret edge cases, and how to integrate algorithmic recommendations with on-the-ground reality remain human.

 What AI Cannot Do in Agriculture